lifewinning/submarine-cable-taps/readme.md

 ##References

 - Obviously so grateful that Süddeutsche Zeitung put all these documents [online](https://drive.google.com/file/d/0B9F6ub8wD7gqaDJIOEhfaG9PQzA/view).
+- Thanks James Ball at The Guardian for just putting those program names out there and Jeff Larson for pointing that out.
 - [pypdfocr](https://pypi.python.org/pypi/pypdfocr) is a goddamn lifesaver command line tool.
 Seriously.
 - [Tabula](http://tabula.technology/) is great for quick-and-dirty csv-ifying of OCR-ed PDF tables.
 - [Joiner](http://github.com/mhkeller/joiner) is a nice little node module by my friend Michael Keller that lets you do the kind of table joins you want to do in GIS software but with jsons.